 Classic Oriental salad with sausage

-Simple, fast, and most importantly - delicious!
-This Oriental salad is for all occasions: on weekdays you can easily and quickly build a hearty dish for dinner or lunch, and on holidays it will decorate any feast.
-The combination of ingredients is very simple, but successful and will appeal to many.
+Simple, fast, and best of all — delicious!
+This Oriental salad fits any occasion: on a weeknight you can throw together a hearty dish for dinner in no time, and for a holiday it'll dress up any spread.
+The combination of ingredients is very simple but works beautifully, and plenty of people will love it.

 MariaAuthor avatar